 Full-time or part-time study

 The full-time course takes 14 weeks.
-If you are not able to take 14 weeks off work, selected parts of the course can be followed after discussion with the course management.
-It is also possible to follow one or more selected sessions of the course (see: separate sessions NTC).
+If you are unable to take 14 weeks off work, KIT’s course management is open to discuss other feasible possibilities.
+It is also possible to follow selected module(s) or module sessions of the course separately.

-The NTC is assessed through one open book exam and one written assignment, covering the content of all modules.
+The NTC is assessed through an open book exam and a written assignment, covering the content of all modules.

 The NTC is offered twice per year starting in March and September.